 Governance in Resolution (GiR): Barclays considers that its existing governance structures are sufficiently robust and adaptable to be appropriate in a resolution scenario.
-The Group Board and Group Executive Committee would oversee and co-ordinate any resolution.
+The Group Board and Group Executive Committee would oversee and coordinate any resolution.
 A GiR Playbook has been developed to document how existing capabilities would be leveraged and adjusted in resolution; this playbook also reflects preparation for the incorporation of a BoEappointed BIA into Barclays' existing governance structure, covering different operating models based on the likely range of scenarios and powers available to the BoE.
-The GiR Playbook has been reviewed by external counsel for compliance with BoE requirements and relevant legislation (including UK ring-fencing rules), and walk-through exercises have been held with a number of the Group's Non-Executive Directors, drawn from the Boards of the Group and Material Subsidiaries.
+Barclays' GiR capabilities were a key focus area of the 2023 Group resolution simulation.
+In addition, Barclays has undertaken a review of its conflict resolution mechanisms to determine whether these would work as intended in a recovery and resolution scenario.

-Communications in Resolution (CiR): Similarly, Barclays considers that its existing communications capabilities can be leveraged to support execution of its resolution strategy.
-It has considered the communications required in previous crisis and structural change scenarios, such as the COVID-19 pandemic and ringfencing implementation, and has developed a CiR Playbook to support its expected needs.
-Moreover, each resolvability workstream has a playbook that contains a dedicated communications section, and Barclays has developed detailed and co-ordinated messaging for all impacted internal and external stakeholders across the resolution timeline, to seek to ensure accurate and timely communications.
-The resolution-related aspects of the CIR Playbook have been tested using two table-top exercises.
+Communications in Resolution (Ciri): Similarly, Barclays considers that its existing communications capabilities can be leveraged to support execution of its resolution strategy.
+It has considered the communications required in previous crisis, including the 2023 bank failures, and structural change scenarios and maintains a CiR Playbook to support its expected needs.
+Each resolvability workstream has a playbook that contains a dedicated communications section.
+Barclays' CiR planning and preparation continues to evolve by: